Echo360 (EchoVideo): Student Guide

 Classroom Tools: Notes, Q&A, Bookmarks, & Flag icons

-How do I Use the Classroom Toolbar?
+How do I Use the Classroom Tools?

 When you are viewing classroom media, you can ask questions, participate in discussions and polling activities, take notes during a lecture, bookmark or flag video or slide locations for future review, and exit a class and enter another class.

-Learn more: "Echo360 Student Guide Classroom Toolbar."
+Learn more: EchoVideo Student Guide Classroom Tools.

 The Classroom toolbar (top-right of your screen) allows students to: